DPhil in Classical Languages and Literature

 In most cases, you will initially be enrolled as a Probationary Research Student (PRS).
 You will normally apply to transfer status from PRS to full DPhil student in your third term.
 Transfer of status is assessed by two examiners on the basis of a sample of written work, a statement of your proposed research and a viva.

 You will normally apply for confirmation of your DPhil status at the end of your second year.
 This is assessed by two examiners on the basis of a sample of written work, a detailed thesis plan and a viva.
-You will also be required to provide evidence of reading proficiency in German and one other language of scholarship (normally either French or Italian) in order to pass confirmation of status; the faculty organises dedicated classes on these languages.
+You will also be required to provide evidence of reading proficiency in German and one other language of scholarship (normally either French or Italian) in order to pass confirmation of status; the faculty organises dedicated classes in these languages.

 If you are a part-time student, you will have twice as long to apply for both transfer and confirmation.